Ambato, Ecuador

 Ambato ([amˈbato]; full form, San Juan de Ambato; Quechua: Ampatu Llaqta) is a city located in the central Andean valley of Ecuador.
 Lying on the banks of the Ambato River, the city also sits beneath several tall mountains.
-It is the Tungurahua province capital city Tungurahua, at an elevation of 2,577 meters above sea level.
-It is variously nicknamed "City of Flowers and Fruits", "Land of the Three Juan's", and "Garden of Ecuador."
+It is the capital city of the Tungurahua Province, situated at an elevation of 2,577 meters above sea level.
+It is variously nicknamed "City of Flowers and Fruits", "Land of the Three Juans", and "Garden of Ecuador."
 Ambato's inhabitants are called Ambateños or Guaytambos (after a type of native peach that the valley is famous for producing).
-The current mayor of Ambato is Javier Altamirano.
+The current mayor of Ambato is Diana Caiza.